Bilingual German Swiss Maturité

 In German, French or English depending on the student’s choice.

-Special options to choose from at the end of M2 :
+Complementary options to choose from at the end of M2 :

 Taught in German : History